Sound Impressions

 Presentation

 Of all the mid-fi DAPs out there, the DX160 has the most reference-like quality in its presentation, regardless of pairing.
-Now, this should not really be confused with neutral.
-The DX160 is not an overly analytical or cold sound signature.
-This is quite a linear sounding DAP from top to bottom and very much in keeping with the iBasso house sound previously heard on the DX200 then refined on the DX220 with AMP 1 MK II.
+Now, this should not be confused with neutral.
+The DX160 does not have an overly analytical or cold sound signature.

 The reference tuning has a ‘lighter touch’ and perhaps a perceived nimbleness in articulation compared to the HiBy R5’s slightly denser closer sound.
-I suspect an above average black background helps tease out a lot more perceived resolution here.
+I suspect an above-average black background helps tease out a lot more perceived resolution here.

 However, the DX160 is less top-heavy or forced sounding than FiiO’s M11’s digital treble overtone.
 In short, it is much more controlled with an outstanding focus on delivering maximum width and separation in almost any IEM midrange I tested.